 Hypertension is estimated to cause 7.6 million premature deaths worldwide each year - about 13.5% of the total number of all deaths.
-Hypertension is a chronic condition that contributes to the development of numerous cardiovascular diseases, including heart failure, vascular dementia, and stroke. hile increased blood pressure levels are positively and continuously related to increasing cardiovascular risk, the precise mechanisms that lead from hypertension to ill health are poorly understood.
+Hypertension is a chronic condition that contributes to the development of numerous cardiovascular diseases, including heart failure, vascular dementia, and stroke.
+While increased blood pressure levels are related to increasing cardiovascular risk, the precise mechanisms that lead from hypertension to ill health are poorly understood.

-Using new methods we are visualizing the underlying dysfunctions in the endothelium that accompany the vascular problems in hypertension and are establishing new targets for therapeutic drug development.
+Using new advanced imaging methods that we have developed to visualize the endothelium we are, for the first time, seeing the new blood vessel problems in hypertension and we are establishing targets for therapeutic drug development.